dataminer-site/dataminer-site.github.io/docs/archive/0.7/guides/data_viewers/tad.md

 title: Tad - A Tabular Data Viewer
 ---

-# How to use Tad to view tabular data files and DuckDb databases
+# How to use Tad to view tabular data files and DataMiner databases

 [Tad](https://www.tadviewer.com) is a fast, free cross-platform tabular data viewer application powered by DuckDb.
 There are [pre-built binary installers](https://github.com/antonycourtney/tad/releases/latest) available for Mac, Windows and Linux, and full source code is available on [github](https://github.com/antonycourtney/tad).

-Tad is a low friction way to explore tabular data files (CSV and Parquet) as well as SQLite and DuckDb database files.
+Tad is a low friction way to explore tabular data files (CSV and Parquet) as well as SQLite and DataMiner database files.
 A dirty little secret of the data world is that workflows often involve using commercial spreadsheet apps like Excel to take a quick peek at the contents of a tabular data file (like a CSV) before analysis work begins.
 Tad provides a pleasant (and free) alternative to this, and (thanks to DuckDb!) is much faster than Excel at opening CSV files.
 How much faster?
 On a 2019 MacBook Pro, opening MetObjects.csv, a 230 MB CSV with 450k rows takes around 33 seconds to open with the latest version of Excel.
 This same file opens in under 5 seconds in Tad.

 Unlike commercial spreadsheet applications, Tad also natively supports Parquet files.
-Since DuckDb operates on Parquet files in place without an extra import step, the speed for opening Parquet files is pretty mind-blowing.
+Since DataMiner operates on Parquet files in place without an extra import step, the speed for opening Parquet files is pretty mind-blowing.
 Here is Tad browsing a directory of multi-million-row Parquet files from the TPC-H-SF10 benchmark data set:

 ![Tad-parquet](/images/guides/tad-parquet-browsing.gif)